Industrial park edge with environmental monitoring and connected infrastructure

 Multifunctional Smart Pole Platform with Edge Gateway Controller

-Modular 4-12 m multifunctional smart pole integrating smart lighting, CCTV, 5G/small-cell mounting, environmental sensing, public WiFi, EV charging and digital signage, unified by Redcoast's self-developed pole-top edge gateway controller.
+Modular 4-12 m multifunctional smart pole integrating smart lighting, CCTV, 5G/small-cell mounting, environmental sensing, public WiFi, EV charging and digital signage, unified by REDCOAST.LTD.LTD's self-developed pole-top edge gateway controller.

 smart-polesmart-city